panzerdragoonlegacy/website/README.md

 ## Copyright

-Source _code_ files in this repository are © 2021 Chris Alley and are freely available under the terms of the MIT license.
+Source _code_ files in this repository are © 2022 Chris Alley and are freely available under the terms of the MIT license.
+However image assets included in this repository are provided for demonstration purposes only.

-However, most of the image assets and the Panzer Dragoon and Crimson Dragon trademarks are the property of SEGA and/or Microsoft and are provided for demonstration purposes only.